jiechenmc/kubestack/README.md

 ## Setup

-A highly available 3 node `k3s` cluster is used mainly for learning `Kubernetes` and `Helm`.
+A highly available 3 node `k3s` cluster is used mainly for learning features of `Kubernetes` and `Helm`.

 ![image](lab.svg)

-The stuff I actually use is orchestrated using Docker compose since it is easier to maintain and debug.
+The stuff I mainly use is orchestrated using Docker compose since it is easier to maintain and debug.

 ## Applications